sustainability

 Responding to Carbon Neutrality - Endorsement of the TCFD Recommendations -

-The Company Group announced its endorsement of the “Task Force on Climate-related Financial Disclosures (TCFD)” in January of 2023 in recognition of “Climate Change” as an important business challenge.
+The Nippon Thompson Group (the “Group”) announced its endorsement of the “Task Force on Climate-related Financial Disclosures (TCFD)” in January of 2023 in recognition of “Climate Change” as an important business challenge.

 Governance